patricklam/plam.new-webpage/content/post/20210905-emerald-hours.md

 <figcaption style="text-align:center">The famous picture of Mount Taranaki. 📷 Marie-Pascale Desjardins.</figcaption>
 </figure>

-New Plymouth to Wellington was 12 hours of train travel along the coast.
-I've driven that distance, though inland around Taranaki and not on the Surf Highway ([SH45](https://en.wikipedia.org/wiki/State_Highway_45_(New_Zealand))).
+New Plymouth to Wellington was 12 hours of train travel around the mountain and then along the coast.
+I've driven that distance in
+4 hours, which is faster than the train's 6.5 hours in 1975, but less comfortable.

 About halfway, near Bulls, one can either continue along the Kāpiti Coast, or one can go through Palmerston North and then through the